wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

                   <li><b>Alt Text</b>: The 'Alt text' or 'alternative text' is a short description of an image.
 This text is useful to make sense of the image when it can't be viewed for some reason.
 A descriptive alt text is always a good practice to improve accessibility.</li>
                   <li><b>Logo Title</b>: The text shown beside the Logo.</li>
                </ul>
-               Use an image that’s at least 250x50 pixels and less than 1MB in size for better performance.
+               Use an image that's at least 250x50 pixels and less than 1MB in size for better performance.
             </td>
          </tr>
       </table>